 At Yosemite National Park, you can see and experience a wild variety of things – giant sequoias, black bears, the highest waterfall in North America, and some of the best hiking routes in the California Sierras, to name a few.
 It is the epitome of experiencing real American outdoor culture first hand.

-In addition, if you love scenic views, you will find in Yosemite the best panoramic views you can imagine.
-And surely, one of the most important landmarks in the park; The enormous granite rocks that made Yosemite Valley the mecca of climbing: El Capitan and Half Dome.
+In addition, you will find the best scenic views you can imagine here.
+Two of the most important landmarks in the park include El Capitan and Half Dome, the enormous granites that made Yosemite Valley the mecca of climbing.

 Located in the Sierra Nevada of California, Yosemite was the final destination of our 10-day West Coast road trip.
-Like camping lovers, we decided to spend three days discovering this National Park and hiking as many routes as we could.
-However, if you only have one day in Yosemite Park do not worry, this National Park is easily accessible, and the main attractions are concentrated in Yosemite Valley.
+Like other camping lovers, we spent three days discovering this park and hiked as many routes as we could.
+However, even if you only can spend one day in Yosemite Park, the main attractions are concentrated in Yosemite Valley and easily accessible.

 GUIDE TO YOSEMITE NATIONAL PARK

-In this guide, we want to help you prepare your route through Yosemite National Park, regardless of the days of your visit.
+In this guide, we want to help you prepare your journey through Yosemite National Park regardless of the number of days you plan to visit.

-Once you know where Yosemite is and how to move around Yosemite, best short and long hikes in Yosemite N.P, the number of days you can spend and the accommodation that best suits your needs, your itinerary will be ready.
+Once you are familiar with where Yosemite is, how to move around, the best hikes (long and short), and type of accommodation that best suits your needs, your itinerary will fall together with little effort.

-To make it easier for you, we will organize our Guide to Yosemite National Park as follows:
+To simplify navigation, we will organize our Guide to Yosemite National Park as follow: